Insider Selling: GBS Inc. (NYSE:GBS) Major Shareholder Sells 100,000 Shares of Stock

-GBS Inc. (NYSE:GBS) major shareholder Science Biosensor Diagnos Life sold 100,000 shares of GBS stock in a transaction that occurred on Wednesday, November 24th.
-The shares were sold at an average price of $1.64, for a total transaction of $164,000.00.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+GBS Inc. (NYSE:GBS) major shareholder Science Biosensor Diagnos Life sold 100,000 shares of the business’s stock in a transaction that occurred on Monday, November 29th.
+The shares were sold at an average price of $1.69, for a total transaction of $169,000.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
 Large shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.

 Science Biosensor Diagnos Life also recently made the following trade(s):